triSYCL/sycl/README.md

 This is a fork of the Intel SYCL upstreaming effort ([https://github.com/intel/llvm/tree/sycl](https://github.com/intel/llvm/tree/sycl)) with some alterations made to allow SYCL compilation for Xilinx FPGA's.
-However, the alterations made shouldn't affect previous targets supported by this tool.
+However, the alterations made shouldn't affect previous targets supported by the Intel tool.

 ## SYCL Related Documentation